 This Hayes FDC should be considered the first modern FDC.
-It is a Fremont cover addressed by Superintendent of Stamps Michael Eidsness (who presided at the first First Day ceremony) to his boss, Third Assistant Postmaster General W. Irving Glover (who established the procedural framework (announce -ments, significant First Day sites, and public ceremonies) for the modern FDC in 1922.
+It is a Fremont cover addressed by Superintendent of Stamps Michael Eidsness (who presided at the first First Day ceremony) to his boss, Third Assistant Postmaster General W. Irving Glover who established the framework of public First Day announcements, significant First Day sites, and public ceremonies for the modern FDC in 1922.

-This North Bend, Ohio plate block FDC serviced by Edward C. Worden contained a letter by Worden to Mrs. Glover explaining why the unofficial FDC city of North Bend should be considered as an official FDC city for Scott 622.
+The North Bend, Ohio plate block FDC serviced by Edward C. Worden contains a letter by Worden to Mrs. Glover explaining why the unofficial FDC city of North Bend should be considered as an official FDC city for Scott 622.

 Even though Hammelman’s first FDCs were serviced in 1913, it wasn’t until 1917 when he made any in quantity.
 For Scott 537, he made 25 FDCs with singles and a few with blocks.
 One of those covers is shown here with the familiar Hammelman handscript.
 Hammelman rarely used his own name on covers, but addressed them to his associates, the exception being covers made for his private collection.